ikeda042/CytoMatic4/README.md

 PhenoPixel4.0 is an OpenCV-based image processing program designed for automating the extraction of cell images from a large number of images (e.g., multiple nd2 files).

+It is also capable of detect contours of cells manually as shown, so that all the phenotipic cells can be equally sampled.
 <div align="center">

 ![Start-up window](images_readme/manual_detect_demo.gif)